PalamaraLab/HapNe/read_me.md

 Haplotype-based inference of recent effective population size in modern and ancient DNA samples

 ## Summary
-1. Prerequisites
+1. System Requirements
+2. Installation Guide
+3. Demo
+4. Instructions for use

-2. HapNe-LD
+    4.1 HapNe-LD

-3. HapNe-IBD
+    4.2 HapNe-IBD

-4. Analyses of ancient samples
+    4.3 Analyses of ancient samples
+5. Understanding the output
+6. FAQ
-5. How to cite
+7. How to cite
+8. Acknowledgements

-## 1. Prerequisites
+## 1. System Requirements
-Some pre-processing features require plink1.9 and plink2 to be installed.
-HapNe assumes that the commands `plink` and `plink2` work in the terminal.
+The software dependencies are listed in the conda_environment.yml and setup.cfg files.
+The software works on Unix systems (Linux and macOS).

-All functionalities have been tested on macOS and Linux within the following conda environment:
+The software has been tested on macOS (Ventura 13.3.1, M1 and Intel) and Linux (Ubuntu 22.04.3 LTS).
+It does not require non-standard hardware.

+## 2. Installation Guide
+If `plink` and `plink2` are already installed on your system, you can install HapNe using pip:

+`pip install hapne`

+However, we strongly recommend to install HapNe within a conda environment by running:

+`conda env create --file conda_environment.yml`

+using the following conda_environment.yml file (~ 5 minutes):

 ```yml
 name: HapNe